 - Surgery may also be indicated in intractable pain.

-- The prognosis for cervical radiculopathy is favourable: symptoms resolve in most people without surgical treatment.
+- The prognosis for cervical radiculopathy is favourable: symptoms resolve in most people and without surgical treatment.

 - Surgery also has good results but is indicated in only a minority.
 It is likely that the attitude of the patient to active rehabilitation is very important for a good result.
 However, the general prognosis for neck pain is not good and it is often chronic and persistent.